Online Master’s in Communication Disorders Programs – Including Speech Pathology in 2023

 Speech-Language Pathology

 The speech-language pathology pathway trains students for clinical practice and research in the speech and language pathology field, where they will evaluate, diagnose, and treat children and adults with communicative and/or swallowing disorders.
-The course curriculum for this specialty focuses on working on communication techniques in a compassionate way, taking into consideration the client's unique circumstances.
+The course curriculum for this specialty focuses on compassionately working on communication techniques, considering the client's unique circumstances.
 Within this specialty, students may be able to sub-specialize in augmentative and alternative communication (AAC) or autism by taking some extra courses.
 Upon graduating from this MCD program, students are eligible for certification and licensure as speech-language pathologists and can find employment in schools, healthcare settings, and as part of interdisciplinary teams.

 Read more in our Essential Guide to Speech Langauge Pathology.